 - To explain social phenomena and human behaviour using theories, perspectives, and approaches specific to the disciplines of social science

 - To integrate methodologies, perspectives, and approaches of inclusion, equity, diversity, decolonization, and anti-oppression when analyzing social phenomena and human behaviour

 - To conduct an interdisciplinary, individual research project

 - To explain how differences in social identities and world views could influence opinions, beliefs, values, and social interactions

 Where will this program lead you?

-Graduates may pursue university studies in a wide array of fields: Urban Planning, Sociology, Data Science, Geography, Arts, Commerce, Communication Studies, Marketing, Political Science, Philosophy, Education and more.
+interested in pursuing university studies in any field in the social sciences or humanities, such as Urban Planning, Sociology, Data Science, Geography, Arts, Commerce, Communication Studies, Political Science, Philosophy, Education and more.

 Like all Social Science profiles, Society and Technology leads to a DEC in Social Science, which qualifies you for most university programs in the social sciences or humanities.
 Following university, graduates may pursue careers in a wide range of fields for which understanding the social impact of science and technology is increasingly in demand.
 These include advocacy and public policy for health, the environment, consumer protection and data ethics; journalism and communications; education; law; urban planning; user design; international development; business, finance, and market research; museum management; and library and information science.

 - Great option for students who are not yet sure about their future studies or career path

 - Taking advantage of Montreal’s status as a tech industry hub, the profile offers students real-world exposure to the intersection of technology and social issues through field trips to local tech companies and technology conferences.